habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/update_packages.md

 To enable native package support, follow this step:

-- Edit the `/hab/user/builder-api/config/user.toml` file on your on-prem Builder instance so that the `[api]` section looks like this:
+- Edit the `/hab/user/builder-api/config/user.toml` file on your Habitat Builder deployment so that the `[api]` section looks like this:

   ```toml
   [api]